MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Group-Object.md

 - Same Property Names and Types.

-  If the objects have a property with the specified name, and the property values have the same .NET Core type, the property values are grouped by using the same rules that would be used for objects of the same type.
+  If the objects have a property with the specified name, and the property values have the same .NET Core type, the property values are grouped by the same rules that would be used for objects of the same type.

 - Same Property Names, Different Types.